 - Future Investments

 Investing in your future starts with saving money.
 You're going to need to put away $1,000 for your starter emergency fund, 12-15% of each paycheck into some form of retirement plan, and save up 9 months of expenses for an emergency fund.
-Generally speaking if you can make 15% consistently, then you will need 6.7 times your desire annual income to retire today.
 Most people are extremely unprepared and looking forward to a very small monthly social security check.
 The 6.7 number is determined by dividing 100% by the net annual return you can consistently earn on your investments including any losses.